 No other information should be released to a military recruiter without the student's written permission.
 In addition, no information, including recruitment information, should be released about a student who has a privacy hold on his or her record.

 The Solomon Amendment provides a significant exception to FERPA, which typically would prohibit non-consensual release of student data not previously designated as directory information, such as date and place of birth.
 Under the Solomon Amendment, the university must comply with requests from military recruiters for student recruitment information, even if that information has not been designated directory information under FERPA.
-Please note, however, that the university is required to respond to requests to each branch of the armed services once a term only.
+Please note, however, that the university is required to respond to requests to each branch of the armed services only once a term.
 For questions regarding requests for release of student information to military recruiters, please contact the University Registrar.

 It is recommended for faculty and staff to add this confidentiality statement to their email signature: